The Sia Foundation Roadmap

 May 2024

-• Add “Indexer” mode enabling easier integration for exchanges - In Progress
+• Add “Indexer” mode enabling easier integration for exchanges - Done

 • Beta Release - In Progress